jcaldeira-iot/IoT-For-Beginners-Micropython-V2/3-transport/lessons/11-store-location-data/README.md

 ### Task - handle GPS events using serverless code

 1. Create an Azure Functions app using the Azure Functions CLI.
-Use the Python runtime, and create it in a folder called `gps-trigger`, and use the same name for the Functions App project name.
+Use the Python runtime, and create it in a folder called `gps-trigger`.

     > ⚠️ You can refer to the [instructions for creating an Azure Functions Project from project 2, lesson 9](../../../2-farm/lessons/9-migrate-application-to-the-cloud/README.md#create-a-serverless-application) if needed.